gearglow/ReptiliaWithATwist/The List.md

 "She seems nice," Luna commented.

-"As a reminder to our champions," Dumbledore continued, "the traditional Weighing of the Wands ceremony will occur this Friday afternoon after lunch here in the Great Hall, followed by a press conference and photoshoot.
+"As a reminder to our champions," Dumbledore continued, "the traditional Weighing of the Wands ceremony will occur this Friday afternoon after lunch here in the Great Hall, followed by a press conference and photo-shoot.
 And a reminder to the other students, this is a closed event.
 Thank you, and enjoy this delicious repast the Hogwarts house-elves have provided us!"

 "Finally!"
 Ron said, somehow already with a mouth full of food.